mondbr/pands-weekly-tasks/README.md

 ### About me

-My name is Monika Dabrowska and I am an [ATU](https://www.atu.ie/) student of first semester of Programming and Scripting module on Higher Diploma in Data Analytics course in Summer 2023/24.
+My name is Monika Dabrowska and I am an [ATU](https://www.atu.ie/) student of first semester of Programming and Scripting module in the Higher Diploma in Data Analytics course in Summer 2023/24.

 I don't have any prevoius programming experience nor knowledge of basing coding, so I am using multiple sources and references to help me to complete the assignments.